d-led/redmine_yjs/README.md

 Real-time collaborative editing for Redmine using [Yjs](https://github.com/yjs/yjs) CRDTs and [Hocuspocus](https://github.com/ueberdosis/hocuspocus) WebSocket server.

+## What Problem Does This Solve?

+This plugin addresses a long-standing feature request for real-time collaborative editing in Redmine, as discussed in [Feature #10568](https://www.redmine.org/issues/10568).
+Multiple users can now edit wiki pages, issue descriptions, and notes simultaneously with live synchronization—similar to Google Docs.

 ## Features

 - Real-time sync with conflict-free merging (CRDT)